IngSW-unipv/Progetto-S25/docs/glossary.md

 - State (visible, highlighted, breaking)

 ### Chunk
-A discrete section of the world (typically 16x16x16 blocks) that:
+A discrete section of the world (typically 16x16x16 abstractBlocks) that:
 - Forms the basic unit of world loading/unloading
-- Contains multiple blocks
+- Contains multiple abstractBlocks
-- Manages block visibility and updates
+- Manages abstractBlock visibility and updates
 - Optimizes rendering and memory usage

 ### Voxel